google/fonts/cc-by-sa/knowledge/modules/history_of_type/lessons/fitting_the_line/content.md

 The result was a coherent system: “For the first time in the history of letterpress printing,” writes Emil Ruder in Frutiger’s “Type, sign, symbol,” a foundry had “built up an extensive family of typefaces, not as a consequence of the first successful font but in accordance with a plan from the beginning.”
 (Rudefr advised Frutiger on the design of Univers.)

 While not planned out with the rigor of Univers, [Cheltenham](https://en.wikipedia.org/wiki/Cheltenham_(typeface)) was perhaps the first extensive family of metal types.
-By the turn of the twentieth century, typefaces like De Vinne and Philadelphia Lining Gothic had demonstrated the viability of the “type family” idea, but it was with Cheltenham, according to Alexander Lawson in “Anatomy of a Typeface,” that it “really blossomed.”**10**
+By the turn of the twentieth century, typefaces like De Vinne and Philadelphia Lining Gothic had demonstrated the viability of the “type family” idea, but it was with Cheltenham, according to Alexander Lawson in “Anatomy of a Typeface,” that it “really blossomed.”

 <figure>